-Distribution: Following absorption, approximately 30% to 35% of morphine is reversibly bound to plasma proteins.
-Free morphine readily leaves the circulation and is concentrated in the liver, kidney, lung, spleen and, to a lesser extent, skeletal muscle.
-In adults, only small quantities of morphine pass the blood brain barrier.
+Distribution: Once absorbed, morphine is distributed to skeletal muscle, kidneys, liver, intestinal tract, lungs, spleen, and brain.
+The volume of distribution of morphine is approximately 3 to 4 L/kg.
+Morphine is 30 to 35% reversibly bound to plasma proteins.
+Although the primary site of action of morphine is in the CNS, only small quantities pass the blood-brain barrier.
 Morphine also crosses the placental membranes (see WARNINGS AND PRECAUTIONS) and has been found in breast milk.